zacharygarwood/Decoy/README.md

 <sub><sup>Disclaimer: I'm not a cryptography expert so use this tool at your own risk.
 I'm NOT responsible for you getting hacked. 🤝</sup></sub>

 # Introduction
-Everyday it feels like there is a new leak in the news like:
+Everyday it feels like there is a new leak in the news:
 ```
 ATTENTION: 3 GAZILLION SOCIAL SECURITY NUMBERS LEAKED!!!
 ```
 Often these leaks are the result of bad passwords, and it's no surprise considering an 8 digit password can be hacked in less than one hour.

 You may be thinking, "Use a password manager like 1Password, that solves it!"
 The issue with those is they store your passwords, *albeit encrypted*, on their servers, what if they get hacked?
-Decoy does not store any information about a user so you don't need to worry about that.
+Decoy avoids this by not storing any information on a user.
 You might say,"Okay then, just use a longer password and mix em up.
 Problem solved!" and you would be right.
 The issue with that is I'm *lazy* and I don't want to remember long passwords for different sites.

 That's where Decoy comes in.
 All you need to know is *one* password and an identifier to let you know what the password is for.